kporten/template-react/apps/trpc/README.md

 ## Setup

-- Start the database service with `docker-compose up -d db`
+- Start the database service with `docker compose up -d db`
 - You can run `pnpm --filter=trpc exec prisma migrate dev --name=init` to create the database, an initial migration and to seed data

 ## Tasks